 The Morell River Run Festival is a highlight of the year for many residents of the village.
 The Morell River Management Co-op has a booth set annually and attended again this year as part of the River Run Expo on Saturday July 15th at the Rossiter Park Shelter.
 The festival hosts events such as a seniors’ social, movie night, trivia, parade, BBQ, pancake breakfast, children’s stories, crafts, games, strawberry social and much more!

 Tree and Shrub Planting:

-In October 2016, the staff at Morell River Management Coop planted 706 trees and shrubs in the Morell and Midgell areas.
+In September 2017, the staff at Morell River Management Coop planted 200 trees along the Morell River.

-Broodstock collection occurred October and November 2016.
-Fish are collected, spawned at the hatchery when ready and then the broodstock fish are released back into the area they were collected from.
+Broodstock collection occurred October and November 2017.
+Fish are collected along the Morell River, spawned at the Abegweit Biodiversity Enhancement Hatchery in Scotchfort when ready and then the broodstock fish are released back into the area they were collected from.
 The eggs overwinter and are well taken care of at the hatchery in Scotchfort and then are released the following year back into the river.
 This broodstock collection with local watershed groups, PEI Fish & Wildlife, and the Abegweit Biodiversity Enhancement Hatchery is used to help promote spawning and stabilize future populations.

 Starting in 2016 the MRMC started hosting an annual Variety Show featuring local talent in the Spring.
 There are also refreshments, 50/50 draw, a silent auction and a booth showcasing the Morell River Management Coop.
 All proceeds will be used to better conserve, restore, develop, and enhance in-stream and riparian habitat for fish and wildlife in the St Peter’s Bay area.

 The Morell River Management Coop hosts and co-hosts numerous community events with the Eastern Region Sport & Recreational Council.
 These events include snowshoeing, bonfires, BBQs, hikes, scavenger hunts and more!